The Biggest Game in Town

 The philosophy of Game B holds that we live in a really fragile world and that the current system – Game A – will therefore self-terminate.[11:2] But I don’t see any reason why our current system – capitalism and all – can’t in theory go on for 200+ years; specifically, I think it’s 45% likely that >50% of humans live in places with free markets and private-owned businesses (say, at least as free as those in China today) in year 2222 (to take one example).
-I do think we are at some too-high existential risk and that various collective action problems contribute to this risk, but I don’t see quite the same risks as Game B theorists do, and I think the risks can be significantly reduced within the current (Game A) system.
+I do think we are at some too-high existential risk and that collective action problems contribute to this risk, but I don’t see quite the same risks that Game B theorists do, and I think we can reduce risks within the current (Game A) system.

 Two areas of existential risk often brought up in Game B discourse are natural resource depletion and climate change, so let me say something about those in particular.

-Natural Resource Depletion Probably Won’t Dostroy Our Long-Term Potential #
+Natural Resource Depletion Probably Won’t Destroy Our Long-Term Potential #

 While modern technology does come with significant existential risk, resource extraction probably doesn’t?
 I think humanity would recover from all but the most extreme civilisational collapse scenarios, so for natural resource depletion to be an existential risk, it would have to be really, really bad.